xaviripo/fmpd/README.md

 ### Get your browser cookies

 Facebook, naturally, only allows access to the pictures if you're logged in.
 Luckily, this can be emulated in `curl` by using a `cookies.txt` file.
 This file is supposed to contain all the cookies that your browser has saved.
 To obtain it, one can use a browser extension.
 I used [this one](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/) for Firefox.

-Export the file as `cookies.txt` and save it in the same folder as the Python script.
+First, make sure you log into Facebook with the keep me logged in option checked.
+Then, export the file as `cookies.txt` and save it in the same folder as the Python script.

 ### Execute the script